sftcd/openssl/esnistuff/lighttpd.md

 # Playing with lighttpd for ECH

-Notes as I ECH-enable lighttpd-1.4 starting 20210404.
+Notes on ECH-enabling lighttpd-1.4 starting 20210404.
 (Followed by earlier notes about how I [ESNI-enabled](#ESNI-version) lighttpd-1.4 back in 2019.).

+Acknowlegement: Glenn Strauss (a lighttpd dev) has been of enormous assistance with ECH.
+Any errors below are not his though.

-The plan is similar to how ESNI was handled - create a configuration item for the directory within which ECHConfig PEM files can be found, the load all those into the server's ``SSL_CTX``.
-We'll want a better way to reload keys periodically in case (or for when) keys are rotated.
-Finally make ECH related information available to the environment for things like PHP.
+The plan is similar to how ESNI was handled:

+- Create a server configuration item for the directory within which ECHConfig PEM files can be found, then load all those into the server's ``SSL_CTX``, with periodic re-loads (if file is new/modified) to support key rotation.
+- We also support a way to make a specific virtual host "ECH only" by configuring a (presumably different) virtual host name to use, if ECH wasn't successfully used in the ClientHello for that TLS session.
+- There's some additional (compile time) logging that can be turned on.
+- Finally, we provide a way to make ECH related information available to the environment for things like PHP.

 ## ESNI -> ECH